-1990: Harry and Kathleen Berg were introduced to the multi-day, long distance urban walks, and the International Marching League [now known as the IML Walking Association (IML)], by the Rijnevelds, Australia’s first International Master Walkers.
-They followed this up by participating in the multi day event at Ballarat, Victoria, Australia (which unfortunately ceased to exist in 1998, after having been held for 28 years).
-Subsequent participation in the IML walks in Viborg ( Denmark ), Nijmegen (the Netherlands) and Modling (Austria), during a vacation in Europe the following year, consolidated their interest in these type of walks.
+1990: Harry and Kathleen Berg were introduced to the multi-day, long distance urban walks, and the International Marching League [now known as the IML Walking Association (IML)], by the Rijnevelds; Australia’s first International Master Walkers.
+They then participated in the multi-day event at Ballarat, Victoria (which unfortunately ceased to exist in 1998, after having been held for 28 years).
+Subsequent participation in the IML walks in Viborg (Denmark), Nijmegen (the Netherlands) and Modling (Austria), during a vacation in Europe the following year, consolidated their interest in these type of walks.
 They then resolved to endeavour to establish such a multi-day challenge walk in Canberra, which was considered to be an ideal place for such urban walks.

 1991: A number of organisations and businesses were approached for assistance, and interest was expressed by the “Life.
 Be In It.” section of the ACT Government’s Bureau of Sport and Recreation, who agreed to support the concept for its first year, and if successful, for another three years.
 The Canberra Two Day Walk Association (CTDW) was established in October.